pedronatanaelfs/depcom/README.md

 State the conclusions drawn from the results, emphasizing how they address the research problem.
 Discuss any implications for future research or practical applications.

 ### Keywords
-Voting Networks, Community Detection, Political Alliances, Brazilian Senate, Dynamic Networks, Scenario Simulation
+Political Alliances, Community Detection, Brazilian Congress, Voting Networks, Party Loyalty, Dynamic Networks

 ---